turewonde/simple_shell/README.md

 This is a project about creating a simple version of the standard command interpreter (Shell).
-The shell reads lines from either a file or the terminal, interprets them, and generally executes other commands.
+The shell reads lines from either a file or the terminal, interprets them, and generally executes other commands. for more information view our blog post at https://medium.com/@wondekas

 ### Synopsis